SpaceClouds42/fabricommunity.github.io/README.md

 nodes:
   - title: "One"
     path: "/one"
+    icon: "globe"

   - title: "Two"
     path: "/two"
+    icon: "arrow-right"

     children:
       - title: "Three"
         path: "/two/three"
+        icon: "car"
 ```

 Each node has the following properties:

-* **Required:** `title` - The name of the navigation node that's shown on the site.
+* **Required:** `icon` - The name of a font-awesome icon (including pro icons) to use for this navigation node.
 * **Required:** `path` - The absolute path of the document this node should take you to when clicked.
 This may be the
   path to a document, a static file (in `/static`), or a full URL (eg `https://google.com`).
 If you're referring to a
   document in the current section, **you should always use an absolute path that matches the url**.
+* **Required:** `title` - The name of the navigation node that's shown on the site.
 * Optional: `children` - Other nodes that should be placed within this node.
-* Optional: `description` - A short description describing where this node points at. **Note:** This is not used within
+* Optional: `description` - A short description describing where this node points at.
-  section navigations, only in the site root.

 ### Conventions and tips